es-j3/FreeBSD-Proton-Experimental/README.md

 now clone the FreeBSD ports tree for poudriere to use```poudriere ports -c```

-create a poudriere jail ```poudriere jail -c -j default -v 14.2-RELEASE -a amd64``` you may change the RELEASE part to whatever your FreeBSD version is
+create a poudriere jail ```poudriere jail -c -j amd64 -v 14.2-RELEASE -a amd64``` you may change the RELEASE part to whatever your FreeBSD version is

 clone this repo ```git clone https://github.com/es-j3/FreeBSD-Proton-Experimental.git``` and cd into it, and into the emulators folder.